getify/You-Dont-Know-JS/this & object prototypes/ch4.md

 ### Explicit Mixins

-Let's revisit our `Vehicle` and `Car` example from before.
+Let's again revisit our `Vehicle` and `Car` example from before.
 Since JavaScript will not automatically copy behavior from `Vehicle` to `Car`, we can instead create a utility that manually copies.
-Such a utility is often called `extend` by many libraries/frameworks, but we will call it `mixin()` here for descriptive purposes.
+Such a utility is often called `extend` by many libraries/frameworks, but we will call it `mixin()` here for illustrative purposes.

 ```js
 // vastly simplified `mixin()` example: